By Peter Vankevich

 He met with school Principal Walt Padgett, who, at first indicated that there wouldn’t necessarily be a job offer.

 “But after talking to him, he offered me a job,” Youell said.
-That was in 2012, replacing retiring Elizabeth Hamilton as the middle school language arts teacher.
+That was in 2012, replacing retiring Gail Hamilton as the middle school language arts teacher.

 “It was the best first job anyone could have asked for,” he said about teaching on Ocracoke for two years.
 “But my dream was, and still is, to be able to write.”

 That may be fiction or non-fiction.
 He’s still contemplating his next move.